FloFranz/canopy-gap-detection/README.md

 Franz, F., Seidel, D., Beckschäfer, P., 2026.
 Deep learning-based canopy gap detection using a cross-technological approach with airborne laser scanning and aerial imagery data. *Ecol.
 Informatics.*

+The datasets to reproduce the analysis as well as the trained model are available on [Zenodo](https://zenodo.org/records/17829462).

 ## Folder structure

 The project follows a structured organization for data, scripts, and outputs.
 Execute `src/setup.R` or `src/setup.py` to automatically create the required folder structure.